 One more alternative you might want to consider is using CBD oil to promote natural calmness and relaxation in your dog.
 If your dog is nervous, the CBD may help calm it down and give your dog the time it needs to rest and heal.
 If your dog has to undergo surgery to correct the problem CBD, may help provide some natural comfort post-surgery.
 HolistaPet stress & anxiety relief dog treats will relax your dog naturally with calming ingredients like L-Theanine, Chamomile, which have been shown to promote relaxation and calmness.

-CBD may help support healthy joints and mobility.
+CBD may help support mobility.
 If you suspect this to be the cause of your dog’s limping you may want to try a CBD regimen.
 In fact, there are CBD infused dog treats that contain joint improving ingredients like Turmeric root and Boswellia.
 Turmeric root and Boswellia are two natural ingredients known to increase joint strength and reduce joint inflammation.

 If you decide not to go to the vet right away, keep a close eye on your dog’s condition or progress.
 If the limping persists or gets worse after 24-48 hours, you should take your dog to the vet.
 This content is not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian with any questions you may have regarding the medical condition of your pet.